Thiararapeter/Super-SMTP-For-Wordpress/Readme.txt

   - Implemented additional security measures to enhance the overall security of the plugin.

 == Screenshots ==
-1. main-banner.png
+1. main-banner
-2. screenshot-1.png
+2. screenshot-1
-3. setting-page.png
+3. setting-page
-4. test-mail-1.png
+4. test-mail-1
-5. test-mail-2.png
+5. test-mail-2

 == Documentation ==
 **Guidance and Notices:**